 B. Whole genome variation of Human species.

 Most regions of genomes of normal human cells have been found to have the same sequences among individuals, but a small fraction, spread throughout the genome, have variations within a population.
-Of these, the single nucleotide polymorphisms (SNPs) account for the largest number of variations and, have been identified in over 3 million genomic “tag” positions out of 3 billion positions in a whole haploid genome.
-It has been widely accepted that the analysis of SNPs may be able to allow one to predict the genomic component of the disease susceptibility of individuals to complex diseases such as cancers, neurological diseases, autoimmune diseases and other traits.
-So far, the results from the current analysis methods (e.g. Genome-wide Association Studies method) and interpretation of the results have yielded information of limited predictive value of practical utility for making health-related decisions at individual or population level without information of family histories.
+Of these, the single nucleotide variations (SNVs) account for the largest number of variations and have been identified in over 80 million genomic positions out of 3 billion positions (loci) in a whole haploid genome.
+It has been widely accepted that the analysis of SNVs may be able to allow one to predict the genomic component of the disease susceptibility of individuals to complex diseases such as cancers, neurological diseases, autoimmune diseases and other traits.
+So far, the results from the current analysis methods (e.g. Genome-wide Association Studies method) and interpretation of the results have yielded information of limited predictive value of practical utility for making health-related decisions at the individual or population level without information of family histories.